sistla-gautam/second-brain/2Areas/NicheSolv/Reports (2025).md

 		- connected with Santosh regarding the endpoints access without the use of the token
 		- implementing methods that will make use of the new approach for sync service
 		- started reworking on the new approach for the MINIO storage
+		- started working on the token retrieval method for WAYLAY users